inesjpedro/policy_iteration_gridworld/readme.md

 * *terminal*: when the agent reaches that state, the task ends (episodic task).
 The value function for this state is always 0;
-* *barrier*: the goal is that the agent avoids these type of cells when trying to reach the terminal states.
+* *barrier*: the agent must avoid these type of cells when trying to reach the terminal state.
 These cells will be given a significantly smaller reward;
 * *normal*: cells that are neither terminal nor barrier.